JoaoLopesF/RemoteDebug/README.md

 #RemoteDebug Library

-## The remote debug solution for ESP8266 over telnet connection!
+## The remote debug solution over telnet connection for ESP8266!

 #### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino